The first generation Camaro was largely based on the Chevy II Nova.

 Since 2004, no car other than the Camaro or Corvette has paced in the Indianapolis 500.

 The Camaro has the second most Indianapolis 500 pace car runs at eight times.

-GM broke hearts when it snuffed the Camaro in 2002 but realized their mistake and brought it back in 2010.
+GM broke hearts when it snuffed the Camaro in 2002 but realized its mistake and brought it back in 2010.

 The 5th generation ditched the F platform and opted for a Zeta platform instead.

 Holden, a GM subsidiary company, originally developed the Zeta platform.